Get

 Health

 Samoyeds are susceptible to conditions like eye problems, hip dysplasia, and diabetes.
 These issues can be avoided by finding a reputable breeder to perform tests for these diseases.
-You can also ensure that the puppy’s parents have relevant health screenings, which will significantly reduce the chance of your puppy developing these conditions.
-Regular check-ups at the vet are a must to ensure your Samoyed has a long and healthy life.
+You can also ensure that the puppy’s parents have relevant health screenings, which will significantly reduce the chance of your pup developing these conditions.
+Regular check-ups at the vet are a must to ensure that your Samoyed has a long and healthy life.

 a samoyed dog walking in the forest